MimiOnuoha/missing-datasets/README.md

 The word "missing" is inherently normative, it implies both a lack and an ought: something does not exist, but it should.
 That which should be somewhere is not in its expected place; an established system is disrupted by distinct absence.
 Just because some type of data doesn't exist doesn't mean it's missing, and the idea of missing data sets is inextricably tied to a more expansive climate of inevitable and routine data collection.

 ### Why Do They Matter?

-The things we ignore reveal more than those we give our attention to.
-It’s in those things that we find hints of cultural and colloquial ideas of that which is deemed important.
-We only pay attention to the things that matter to us, so the things that we've left blank reveal our hidden social biases and indifferences.
+That which we ignore reveals more than what we give our attention to.
+It’s in these things that we find cultural and colloquial hints of what is deemed important.
+Spots that we've left blank reveal our hidden social biases and indifferences.

 ### Why Are They Missing?
-There are a number of reasons why a data set that seems like it *should* exist might not.
-Below are just three, all results of the quietly complicated nature of data collection:
+There are a number of reasons why a data set that seems like it *should* exist might not, and they are all tied to the quiet complications inherent in data collection.
+Below are four reasons, with accompanying real-world examples.

-1. Those who have the resources to collect the data lack an incentive to.
+1. **Those who have the resources to collect data lack the incentive to.**

+    Police brutality towards civilians provides a powerful example.
+Though policing and crime are among the most data-driven areas of public policy, traditionally there has been little history of standardized and rigorous data collected about police brutality.

+	Nowadays we've got a political and cultural climate where this issue has become one of public discussion.
+Public interest campaigns like [Fatal Encounters](http://www.fatalencounters.org/) and the Guardian’s [The Counted](http://www.theguardian.com/us-news/ng-interactive/2015/jun/01/the-counted-police-killings-us-database) have helped fill that void.
+But even for these individuals/organizations the work is difficult and time-consuming.
+The group who would make the most sense to monitor this issue—the law enforcement agents who *create* the data set in the first place—have no incentive to actually gather such data, which could prove incriminating.

-2. The data to be collected resists simple quantification (corollary: we prioritize collecting things that fit our limited modes of collection).
+2. **The data to be collected resist simple quantification (corollary: we prioritize collecting things that fit our modes of collection).**

+	The defining tension of data collection is the struggle of taking a messy, organic world and defining it in formats that are neat, clean, and structured.

+	Some things are difficult to collect and quantify by nature of their structure.
+We don't know how much US currency is [outside of our borders](http://www.federalreserve.gov/pubs/ifdp/2012/1058/ifdp1058.pdf).
+There's no incentive for other countries to monitor US currency within their countries, and the very nature of cash and the anonymity it affords makes it difficult to track.

+	But then there are other subjects that resist quantification entirely.
+Things like emotions are hard to quantify (at this time, at least).
+Institutional racism is subtle and deniable; it reveals itself more in effects than in acts.
+Not all things are easily quantifiable, and at times the very desire to render the world more abstract, trackable, and machine-readable is an idea that itself deserves questioning.

-3. The act of collection involves a more work than the benefit that the presence of the data is perceived to give.
+3. **The act of collection involves more work than the benefit the presence of the data is perceived to give.**

-###  Any Examples?
-Here's a well-known example: though policing and crime are among the most data-driven areas of public policy, there’s no history of data on police brutality.
-To this day, the only means through which data on civilians killed by legal enforcement agencies exists is through the public interest work of campaigns like [Fatal Encounters](http://www.fatalencounters.org/) and the Guardian’s [The Counted](http://www.theguardian.com/us-news/ng-interactive/2015/jun/01/the-counted-police-killings-us-database).
+	Sexual assault and harrassment are [woefully](https://www.ncjrs.gov/pdffiles1/nij/grants/221153.pdf) [underreported](http://www.bjs.gov/content/pub/pdf/rsavcaf9513.pdf).
+And while there are many reasons why this is, one major one is that in many cases the very act of reporting sexual assault is a very intensive, painful, and difficult process.
+For some, the benefit of reporting isn't perceived to be equal or greater than the cost of the process.

+4. **There are advantages to nonexistence.**

+	To collect, record, and archive aspects of the world is an intentional act.
+There are situations in which it can be advantageous for a group to remain outside of the oft-narrow bounds of collection.
+In short, sometimes a missing datset can function as a form of (protection)[http://nypost.com/2015/02/16/municipal-id-law-has-delete-in-case-of-tea-party-clause/].
+	</br></br>

-Below I've got an ever-expanding list of missing datasets.
+Below is an ever-expanding list of missing datasets.
 Contributions are extra welcome.

 -----

 ## An Incomplete List of Missing Data Sets
+</br>This list will always be incomplete, and is designed to be illustrative rather than comprehensive.

 - Civilians killed in encounters with police or law enforcement agencies
 - Sales and prices in the art world (and relationships between artists and gallerists)
 - People excluded from public housing because of criminal records